10 Delightful Events to Celebrate March in Vermont in 2026

 Community Ceili.
 Photo credit: Burlington Irish Heritage Festival

-Vermont Film Festival in Montpelier, Vermont
+Green Mountain Film Festival in Montpelier, Vermont

-Montpelier’s Savoy Theater is the host venue (a portion of Festival proceeds will benefit The Savoy) with some films hosted by other local establishments.
+Montpelier’s Savoy Theater is the host venue (a portion of Festival proceeds will benefit The Savoy), with some films hosted by other local establishments.

 Montpelier is the perfect place to celebrate the beginning of spring in Vermont!